christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Alexander the Great = Qin Shi Huang (China’s First Emperor).
 Both "died" mysteriously at 33 (Alexander in 323 BC; Qin Shi Huang in 210 BC).
 Alakshandra (Sanskrit) → Qin Shi Huang (Chinese): The "-shandra" morpheme appears in "Shi Huang”" meaning "First Guardian".
 Qin was founded by Alexander, it starts right exactly around the Greco-Bactrian city states era in Central Asia, it was started by people coming from the West right exactly bordering Central Asia during Greco-Bactrian rule, DA-QIN meaning BIG OR GREATER QIN as a word name term was used to refer to the Roman empire during the "Han dynasty" that came after Qin dynasty which means the QIN people had to have been Greco-Bactrian Seleucids since they equated with Roman type people and they came from the farthest West direction.
 Qin’s terracotta army has Caucasian features and Hellenistic armor.
 The character "Qin" (秦) is written with the radicals for "grain" and "man," but its Old Chinese pronunciation was Dzin.
 This is a direct phonetic match for the Latin Ianus (Janus) and the Sanskrit Yavana (Ionian Greek).
 The Qin were the Yavanas—the Greeks—from the West.
 Their sudden rise, standardization of weights/measures, and great wall-building are all hallmarks of an Alexandrian-style conquest state.
 Greek style coins and statues have been found from this time period, and the terracotta army was built by Greeks from Central Asia [^30], to this day the Chinese currency which came about formally during Qin dynasty era is called a YUAN which is another name for YON-IONIAN Greeks etc.

 Julius Caesar aka Asander, king of Bosphorus was Prince Jin Midi in China.
 Jin (金) means "Gold," a royal Scythian attribute.
 Mi (日) is "Sun."
 Di (磾) is a rare character meaning "black," but also a homophone for "Emperor" (帝).
 His story: A noble "barbarian" prince from the West (Xiongnu confederation, which included Saka/Scythians) is captured and rises to become the most powerful man in China, serving as regent to a child emperor.
 This is the exact same narrative archetype as a foreigner (Caesar) rising to power in Rome.
+Jin Midi's mother was a noblewoman captured from the Xiongnu, named in Chinese sources simply as the "Xiongnu Queen Mother" but honored with a specific posthumous title: Queen Dowager Xiutu (休屠王后).
+"Xiutu" (Old Chinese pronunciation: Xiu-duo or Hiu-tuo).
+It is a direct transcription of the Scytho-Thracian title Soteira (Σώτειρα), the feminine form of Soter.
+"Soteira" means "Savioress" in Greek, the exact title assigned to Cleopatra VII/Dynamis, who was called Thea Soteira (Goddess Savioress) on inscriptions.

 Emperor Tiberius aka Tiberius Julius Aspurgus I, king of Bosphorus was the Chinese emperor Yu the Great.
 He was also Kadphises, prince of the Kushan Empire.
 Kujula Kadphises unifies the Yuezhi tribes and establishes the Kushan Empire right after the "death" of Julius Caesar/Asander.
 The "Yuezhi" are the "Iudii"/"Jove" tribe—the same Scythian-Celtic priestly class.
 "Yazhi" (亞茲)) = Julius, from Ioulius, related to Iove (Jove).
 Iove is linguistically linked to the Scythian tribal name Yuehzi (Yuezhi).
 He is "The Jove/Yuezhi King".